propelorm/propelorm.github.com/documentation/behaviors/validate.markdown

  }
 ```

-Now, open `composer.json` file, in your project root and add the namespace `Propel\Runtime\Validator\Constraints` to the autoload directive:
+Now, open the `composer.json` file in your project root and add the namespace `Propel\Runtime\Validator\Constraints` to the autoload directive:

 ```json
 "autoload": {